MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 - Configuration:  Has Azure Active Directory and Microsoft Intune (or an equivalent MDM service) been configured as specified in [Windows Autopilot configuration requirements](windows-autopilot-requirements.md)?
 - Network connectivity:  Can the device access the services described in [Windows Autopilot networking requirements](windows-autopilot-requirements.md)?
-- Autopilot OOBE behavior:  Were only the expected out-of-box experience screens displayed?
+- Autopilot out-of-box (OOBE) behavior:  Were only the expected out-of-box experience screens displayed?
 Was the Azure AD credentials page customized with organization-specific details as expected?
 - Azure AD join issues:  Was the device able to join Azure Active Directory?
 - MDM enrollment issues:  Was the device able to enroll in Microsoft Intune (or an equivalent MDM service)?